-CrashPlan for Small Business's default setting is to never remove deleted files from your backup set.
+CrashPlan for Small Business's default setting retains deleted files from your backup set for up to 90 days.
 Additionally, file versions can be backed up continuously, or daily.
 If a file becomes corrupt, or you want to return to an earlier version, you can restore from a date and time you specify.

 Pricing per computer

 With a CrashPlan for Small Business subscription, you pay for the number of computers that appear as Active Devices in the CrashPlan for Small Business Code42 console, whether or not they have backed up any data.
 At the beginning of each monthly billing cycle, your card is automatically charged for each active device in your organization.
 Mobile devices do not count toward your active device count.